MarcoJSY/ETHAVAXPROOF_1/README.md

 ## Getting Started

-1. Deploy the smart contract to an Ethereum network.
+1. Copy and Paste the ETHAVAX1.sol source code to Remix (remix.ethereum.org).
+2. Use the appropriate compiler (I used version 0.8.18)
+3. Click compile ETHAVAX1.sol, then go to deploy & run transactions tab.
+4. Choose the name of the project in the dropdown of the Contract, then click deploy.
+5. Under the deployed contracts choose name of the deployed project.
-2. Interact with the contract using an Ethereum wallet or a DApp.
+7. Interact with the different functions of the contract (check Usage).

 ## Usage